arangodb/arangodb-java-driver/tutorial/Tutorial.md

 System.out.println("Attribute c: " + updatedDocument.getAttribute("c"));
 ```

-After executing this program the console output should look like this:
+After executing this program, the console output should look like this:

 ```text
 Key: myKey